-- 1. Identify the Network Affiliate sites and any established affiliation or agreements with the LI. - 2.
+- 1. Identify the Stage 1 Network Affiliates and indicate if there are any established affiliation or other existing agreements with the LI. - 2.
 Identify and describe the qualifications and responsibilities of the physician leader who will oversee each Network Affiliate site. - 3.
 Discuss the patient population and geographic region served and document the cancer patient volumes and principal cancers seen for each Network Affiliate. - 4.
-Document that the Network Affiliate has agreed to use the LI IRB or a central IRB. - 5.
-Document the intent and capability to establish an onsite research pharmacy capability and to recruit a clinical research coordinator responsible for eligibility determination, data collection, and to assist with IRB submissions, industry contracts, and other regulatory documentation. - 6.
-Provide the plan for protocol access, patient registration, and drug access at each Network Affiliate (include information on the CTMS). - 7.
-Discuss how Network Affiliate performance metrics will be monitored. - 8.
-Discuss how the LI and Network Affiliates will ensure inclusion of women and underrepresented populations (eg, rural, elderly, low socioeconomic status individuals) in the clinical trials offered.
+Document that the Network Affiliates have agreed to use the LI IRB or a central IRB. - 5.
+Document that the Network Affiliates have agreed to use the CTMS provided by the LI for protocol access, patient registration, and data monitoring at each Network Affiliate (include information on how the CTMS will be accessed). - 6.
+Document the intent and capability to establish an onsite research pharmacy capability and to recruit a clinical research coordinator responsible for eligibility determination, data collection, and to assist with IRB submissions, industry contracts, and other regulatory documentation. - 7.
+Discuss how Network Affiliate performance metrics will be monitored.